cschpc/elmer-on-KNL/Reports/OpenMP_optimization.md

 |	5	  |9.53E+00	 |	1.03E+01   | 1.59E+00  |1.04E+01|5.987829908|0.995063425|
 |	6	  |2.72E+01	 |	6.60E+00   | 4.19E+00  |5.81E+00|6.502229581|1.134924488|

+KNL perfomrance was compared using a whole node of a Xeon Phi 7210 either with one MPI task/core (Table 2) or using OpenMP threads (Table 3).
+It comes obvious that, while the assembly phase has a similar increase in perofrmance compared to the multi-tasked MPI implementation, the solution phase did not utilize multi-threaded solvers in this case.

 **Table 2.** Comparison of timings between non-optimized and optimized version of PoissonThreaded example on KNL (Xeon Phi 7210) using MPI tasks on KNL